JesperLarsson/BOSSE/README.md

 Development is mostly paused for now, but I will revisit the project every now and then as time allows :).

 ## Features
-- Precalculated map analysis (chokepoints, expansion locations, ramps, etc).
+- Precalculated map analysis (expansion locations, chokepoints, wall locations, ramps, etc).
 Calculated once per map and stored to file
 - Runtime map analysis - Influence, tension, vulnerability, etc
 - Squad unit management with overridable logic
 - Building placement planning